-Note: Three special Category B subjects are also offered this year in the General Education Program:
+Note: Three special Category B subjects are also offered:

 - 1. GENS5515 Human Creativity; - GENS5526 Cultural Diversity: Problems and Possibilities; - 3.
-GENS5527 The Role of the Arts in the Human Future.
+GENS5527 The Roles of the Arts in Society.

 Note: Although there is not a subject devoted specifically to the issue of gender, it is expected that lecturers, tutors and students will raise this crucial issue in all of the subjects of the General Education Program.